Central Heating Installation Cost

 Can I Install Central Heating Myself?

-It's recommended you hire a qualified engineer to install your central heating system rather than doing it DIY.
+No - you should only hire a qualified engineer to install your central heating system, rather than attempting to DIY.

-The contractor that you hire should have full knowledge of what they need to do to comply with the building regulations when it comes to installing your new central heating system.
+The bottom line: The contractor you hire must know what they need to do to comply with building regulations when it comes to installing your new central heating system.

 I'm looking to buy a property with a back boiler and want to know the likely cost of removing it and replacing it with a combi boiler.
 I understand costs vary but the back boiler is behind the lounge fireplace and I’d want the new one installed in the kitchen.